 :: Do I Need To Complete the FAFSA? ::

-The Free Application for Federal Student Aid (FAFSA) is the form used to obtain all types of federal financial aid, some types of private and state financial aid, and many scholarships, as well.
+The Free Application for Federal Student Aid (FAFSA) should be your first step in funding your college education.
+It determines your eligibility for many types of federal and state financial aid, like grants, work-study, and student loans.
+It may also be required to obtain some types of private and state financial aid and many scholarships as well.

-It’s important to submit the FAFSA as soon as possible each year because some financial aid programs that require FAFSA information, including some grants and scholarships, have deadlines early in the year.
-You don’t want to miss out on any financial aid opportunities.
+It's essential to submit the FAFSA as soon as possible each year because some financial aid programs that require FAFSA information, including some grants and scholarships, have deadlines early in the year.
+You want to take advantage of every chance to get the aid you qualify for.

 Questions about the FAFSA process?
 Visit StartWithFAFSA.org, an OCAP website dedicated to providing helpful FAFSA information and resources.